AshiteshSingh/AshiteshSingh/README.md

 Hi there, I'm Ashitesh Singh 👋
-I'm a Class 11 ISC Commerce student from India, self-teaching Machine Learning and Deep Learning to solve real-world business problems while maintaining my passion for gaming and technology innovation.
+I'm a Class 11  Commerce student from India, self-teaching Machine Learning and Deep Learning to solve real-world business problems while maintaining my passion for gaming and technology innovation.

 About Me
 🔭 AI & Business Integration